 • Setup requires three things: a DNI script, a Google Ads conversion action, and an offline conversion upload.
 No phone system changes needed.

-• If you spend more than $1,000 per month on Google Ads without keyword-level call attribution, fixing this is the single highest-leverage change you can make.
+• If you spend more than $1,000 per month on Google Ads without keyword-level call attribution, fixing this is the single most effective change you can make.

 Google Ads gives you a beautiful dashboard.
 Impressions, clicks, click-through rate, cost-per-click.
 It tells you that “commercial cleaning sydney” got 412 impressions, 18 clicks, 3 conversions and cost you $124.

-I've been running this analysis for Australian businesses for nearly 20 years.
-The pattern is always the same: businesses that add keyword-level call attribution find a handful of keywords eating meaningful budget with no real commercial return, and a handful of keywords being systematically underfunded because nobody connected the calls to the campaign.
+The pattern is consistent across nearly 20 years of running this analysis for Australian businesses: businesses that add keyword-level call attribution find a handful of keywords eating meaningful budget with no real commercial return, and a handful of keywords being systematically underfunded because nobody connected the calls to the campaign.

 How does Dynamic Number Insertion actually work?